mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-29-spring-security-2-userdetailsservice.md

 }
 ```

-And Spring Security requires to work with `UserDetails` object, therefore I should somehow convert to the UserDTO to the `UserDetails` object.
+And Spring Security needs to work with `UserDetails` object, therefore I should somehow convert to the UserDTO to the `UserDetails` object.
 I have created a class for that:

 ```java
 package com.mehmetozanguven.springsecuritywithdatabase.services;